pinkx-xlink/pinkx-xlink/README.md

 ### Hi, I'm Shaiyan 👋
-Here's some info about me:
+About me:
-I'm a junior fullstack web dev specializing in HTML/CSS and JavaScript.
+I'm a junior fullstack web dev specializing in HTML/CSS, React, JavaScript, and SQL.
+I LOVE learning!
-I'm currently learning SQL (using Snowflake database) and becoming more proficient with Power BI Dashboards.
+I'm looking to collaborate on open-source projects!
-I'm looking to collaborate on open source projects!
+When I'm not coding, you can find me reading, drawing, writing, crocheting, sewing, petting cats, or playing guitar.

 <p align="center">
   Visitor count<br>